harrypmdev/worthing-sw/README.md

 ## Specific Implementation and Breakdown of Themes

-+ Overaraching themes for the project were identified.
++ Overarching themes for the project were identified.
 + These were split down into epics, then User Stories to guide development from the user's perspective.
 + The project development was split into four iterations.
 + A prioritised backlog for the User Stories was utilised to ensure continuous re-evaluation of the project priorities.